zanerock/cloudsite/site/docs/user-guides/domain-name-management.md

 - If the hosted zone doesn't exist, then you'll create and configure it as described in [configure authoritative name servers with a 3rd party registrar](#configure-3rd-party-registered-domains).
 - If the hosted zone exists, but the NS record was deleted, the easiest thing to do will be to delete the zone and recreate it.
 Be sure and take careful notes on any other DNS records so you can re-create them in the new hosted zone.
 - If the hosted zone exists and has an NS record, verify that the listed name servers match the authoritative name servers configured with the registrar.
-If not, update the name servers with the registrar.
+If not, update the name servers with the registrar to match those in the NS record.
 - If there the SOA record is missing, then create a new SOA record.
 The value of the record is the first name server listed in the NS record.

 ## DNS email configuration